Sophie-Williams/AutoBotnet/README.md

 Art and assets are licensed under the **CC BY-SA 4.0**.

-Additional information is available in `CREDITS.md`.
+Additional information about credits and licensing is available in `CREDITS.md`.